databrickslabs/dbx/docs/guides/python/python_quickstart.md

 ```bash
 pytest tests/unit
 ```
-This command will start local Spark session, run the tests and shutdown Spark afterwards.
+This command will start local Apache Spark session, run the tests and shutdown afterwards.

 To add coverage to the shell output, run the command with the following flag:
 ```bash